 \subsection{Model Training and Evaluation}

-\;\;\; \textit{Model Training.} We train 9 uplift modeling approaches, covering both meta-learning algorithms (S-, T-, X-, R-, U-, DR-, RA-learners) and neural network architectures (TARNet and Dragonnet).
+\;\;\;\textit{Model Training.} We train 9 uplift modeling approaches, covering both meta-learning algorithms (S-, T-, X-, R-, U-, DR-, RA-learners) and neural network architectures (TARNet and Dragonnet).
 All meta-learners share the same model backbones: we use XGBoost (eXtreme Gradient Boosting) for outcome estimation and LR (logistic regression) for propensity score estimation.
 All training models are tuned using a combination of Optuna \citep{akiba2019optuna} and grid search to ensure fair comparison.
-The details of hyperparameter searching range for LR, XGBoost, TARNet, and Dragonnet are provided in \Cref{Appendix C}.
-All model training processes are conducted on a Dell 3640 workstation with an Intel Xeon W-1290P 3.60GHz CPU and NVIDIA GeForce RTX 3080 Ti GPU.
+The details of the hyperparameter search space for LR, XGBoost, TARNet, and Dragonnet are provided in \Cref{hyperparameter}.
+All model training processes are conducted on a Dell 3640 workstation with an Intel Xeon W-1290P 3.60 GHz CPU and an NVIDIA GeForce RTX 3080 Ti GPU.

 \textit{Model Evaluation.} To evaluate model performance, we adopt 5 widely used uplift evaluation metrics that reflect different aspects of model performance.
-For oracle evaluation metrics (counterfactual data are available), we use PEHE$_k$ to measure individual-level estimation accuracy (lower is better), and use ATE$_k$ to measure population-level targeting profit (higher is better).
-For utility-oriented evaluation (only observed data are available), we consider Uplift$_k$, AUUC$_k$, and Qini$_k$, with the values of AUUC$_k$ and Qini$_k$ scaled by $N_k$ (higher is better for all of the three metrics).
+For oracle evaluation metrics (counterfactual outcomes are available), we use PEHE$_k$ to measure individual-level estimation accuracy (lower is better), and ATE$_k$ to measure population-level targeting profit (higher is better).
+For utility-oriented evaluation (only observed data are available), we consider Uplift$_k$, AUUC$_k$, and Qini$_k$, with the values of AUUC$_k$ and Qini$_k$ scaled by $N_k$ (higher is better for all three metrics).

-In the following, we will present a comprehensive empirical analysis, focusing on two main aspects: (i) \textbf{model performance under different structural biases}, and (ii) \textbf{robustness of common evaluation metrics under assumption violations}.
+The following sections present a comprehensive empirical analysis, focusing on two main aspects: (i) \textbf{model performance under different structural biases}; and (ii) \textbf{robustness of common evaluation metrics under assumption violations}.
 All results are reported on the test sets.